-Welcome to the first monthly newsletter for “Insufficient Capital”, the name applied to a personal long-only equities portfolio.
-The name applied to the fund is a self-deprecating jab at the portfolio manager’s relatively small pool of capital.
-The author aims to analyse the portfolio as well as general market/economic conditions.
+Welcome to the first monthly newsletter for “Insufficient Capital”, the name applied to a long-only equities portfolio.
+The name applied to the fund is a self-deprecating jab at the fund’s relatively small pool of capital.
+The newsletters aim to analyse the portfolio as well as general market/economic conditions.

 About the Portfolio Manager

 The portfolio manager is studying a degree in Civil Engineering (Hons) and Commerce (Finance) at UNSW.
 Some of the harsh lessons learnt through past investments manifest in the “Ground Rules” below.